Erunn/Linux/README.md

 Suppress most kernel messages during boot for a cleaner startup screen and enable **Early Kernel Mode Setting (KMS)** for smoother graphics initialization (best practice for Intel graphics).

-Go to `/efi/loader/entries/` and add the following kernel parameters to the end of your `.conf` file:
+Edit `/etc/kernel/cmdline` and add the following kernel parameters to the end of your `.conf` file:

 ```
-rw quiet splash loglevel=3 i915.modeset=1
+quiet splash loglevel=3 i915.modeset=1
 ```

 ### 2. Custom Command Widget - Battery Stats